dharmab/8492sqdn.net/content/guides/headtracker/index.md

 - Tobii Eye Tracker 5.
 Initially I heard from users complaining coarse and oversmoothed tracking.
 A real-life friend who tried to use one for flight simulation described it as feeling drunk.
 More recently, I have heard this improved with software updates, but I haven't been able to verify this personally.

+I have heard about, but not personally tested:

+- [Sony Head Tracker](https://github.com/NicholasSlattery/sony-head-tracker): Software for using the head trackers built into higher-end Sony headphones with OpenTrack.

 # FAQ: